Monitoring and reviewing your striking

 On this handstroke, the 1, 2, 4, 6 and 7 have rung accurately, the 3 was a bit early, and the 5 was very late (it's actually rung AFTER the six).
 The tenor has yet to ring.

-The "Hand Error" and "Back Error" percentages show, for handstroke and backstroke, the average distance that the bell was from its correct position: if the figure is much larger than the Late/Early figure, it shows that the striking was rather unsteady.
-The "Late" and "Early" percentages show if the bell has a general tendency to be early or late at either stroke (being late at backstroke is very common!).
+In each bar chart, the central dark green bar shows how many blows were accurate (close to perfect!); to the left, other bars show how many blows were early, and to the right bars show blows that were late.
+Beneath the bar charts, there is a text summary of the striking for the bell.
+For example, it might say "Error 23%, 18% Late ".
+The Error percentage shows the average distance that the bell was from its correct position: if the figure is much larger than the Late/Early figure, it shows that the striking was rather unsteady.
+The "Late" or "Early" percentage shows if the bell has a general tendency to be early or late (being late at backstroke is very common!).
 Ideally all the reported figures should be zero - but in practice this is impossible to achieve.
-A good ringer should be able to score around 3-4% consistently.
+A good ringer should be able to achieve around 4% error when ringing from the keyboard, and should aspire to better than 10% error when ringing with external tower bells.

-At the top of the window there are buttons, as follows:
+At the top of the window, in addition to the filter controls, there are buttons, as follows:

 A note for the technically minded: errors are measured from the ideal time for the bell to strike, and recorded as a percentage of the inter-bell gap (i.e., the ideal interval between two bells striking), taking late blows as positive percentages and early ones as negative.
 The "Error" figures reported in the summary are